 When paired with the Charged with Light mods detailed above, which increase damage, Super recharge rate, and grenade energy recharge rate, this build becomes one of the most devastating endgame Hunter builds for solo, group, or even PvP activities.
 Though in PvP, you may want to ditch some of the Charged with Light mods for defence and switch-out Touch of Winter for Shatterdive.
 The weapon you choose is immaterial – just pick something you feel comfortable with.
 Stomp-EE5 make a great Exotic, as they have intrinsic high Mobility without sacrificing Discipline.

-For us, the best Destiny 2 Hunter build for PvP in Season of the Risen is this Phantom Menace Void build.
+For us, the best Destiny 2 Hunter build for PvP in The Season of Plunder is this Phantom Menace Void build.

 - Subclass: Void Nightstalker